Thursday 23 May Auckland – Doha

 This morning is yours at leisure.
 Art lovers will want to visit the Rijksmuseum or the Van Gogh Museum.
 Alternatively, you may wish to visit the Flower Market on the Singel Canal – the only floating flower market in the world.
-Later this afternoon we are transferred to the port in time to join our luxury floating home, the “MS Rotterdam”.
-Our ship departs at 5.00pm.
+Early afternoon we are transferred to the port in time to join our luxury floating home, the “MS Rotterdam”.
+Our ship departs at 3.00pm.

 Enjoy the opportunity to get acquainted with your floating hotel and the many activities that are offered during sea days.

 Ålesund, a quaint fishing town of approximately 45,000 in western Norway, has been called Norway’s most beautiful city.
 A fire in 1904 destroyed much of it, resulting in the town being rebuilt in the Art Nouveau style—also known as Jugendstil—that was popular around the turn of the 20th century.
 A year after the fire, Norway gained its independence from Sweden, which led to a campaign to build a “Norwegian town” to mark the creation of the new nation.
 The colorful buildings feature castle like turrets and spires with intricate facades of ornamental flowers, gargoyles and Viking-inspired decorations.